taboola/goreplay/README.md

 ## FAQ

+### What OS are supported?
+For now only Linux based. *BSD (including MacOS is not supported yet, check #22 for details)

 ### Why does the `gor listener` requires sudo or root access?
 Listener works by sniffing traffic from a given port.
 It's accessible only by using sudo or root access.